Global solvability of a networked integrate-and-fire model of McKean-Vlasov type: Existence and uniqueness in small time

-the mapping $[0,T] \ni t \mapsto \partial_{y}p_{e}(t,1)$ being continuous and its supremum norm being bounded in terms of $T$, $\alpha$, $\|e'\|_{\infty, T}$, $\beta$ and $b$ only. \end{lemma} Lemma \ref{lem:killedprocess:1} is quite standard.
-The analysis of the Green function of killed processes with smooth coefficients may be found in \cite[Chap.
-VI]{garroni:menaldi}.
+Lemma~\ref{lemkilledprocess1} is quite standard.
+The analysis of the Green function of killed processes with smooth coefficients may be found in [\citet{garronimenaldi}, Chapter VI].
 The need for considering Sobolev derivatives follows from the fact that $b$ is Lipschitz only.
-The argument to pass from the case $b$ smooth to the case $b$ Lipschitz only is quite standard: it follows from Calderon and Zygmund estimates, see \cite[Eq.
-(0.4), App.
-A]{stroock:varadhan}, that permit the control of the $L^{\varsigma}$ norm of the second order derivatives on any compact subset of $(0,T] \times (-\infty,1)$.
-A complete proof may be also found in the unpublished notes \cite{NOTES}.
+The argument to pass from the case $b$ smooth to the case $b$ Lipschitz only is quite standard: it follows from Calderon and Zygmund estimates, see [\citet{stroockvaradhan}, equation (0.4), Appendix~A], that permit the control of the $L^{\varsigma}$ norm of the second-order derivatives on any compact subset of $(0,T] \times(-\infty,1)$.
+A complete proof may be also found in the unpublished notes of \citet{NOTES}.

-When $\chi_0 = x_0$ for some deterministic $x_0<1$, the conditions of the above Lemma are certainly satisfied.
-Therefore, for $e\in \mathcal{C}^1[0, T]$ it makes sense to consider the density $p_e(t, y)$, $t\in (0, T]$, $y\leq 1$ of the process killed at $1$ started at $x_0$.
+When $\chi_0 = x_0$ for some deterministic $x_0<1$, the conditions of the above lemma are certainly satisfied.
+Therefore, for $e\in\mathcal {C}^1[0, T]$ it makes sense to consider the density $p_e(t, y)$, $t\in (0, T]$, $y\leq1$ of the process killed at $1$ started at $x_0$.
 We will write $p_e(t, y) = p^{x_0}_e(t, y)$ in this case.
-The following two key results on $\partial_{y} p_{e}(t,1)$ are standard adaptations of heat kernel estimates (see for instance \cite[Chapter 1]{friedman}) for killed processes.
-The first one may be found in \cite[Chap.
-VI, Theorem 1.10]{garroni:menaldi} when $b$ is smooth and bounded.
-As explained in the beginning of \cite[Chap.
-VI, Subsec.
-1.5]{garroni:menaldi}, it remains true when $b$ is Lipschitz continuous and bounded.
-The argument for removing the boundedness assumption on $b$ is explained in \cite{delarue:menozzi} in the case of a non-killed process.
-As shown in the unpublished notes \cite[Cor 4.3]{NOTES}, it can be adapted to the current case.
-The second result then follows from the so-called \textit{parametric} perturbation argument following \cite[Chapter 1]{friedman}.
-Again, the complete proof can be found in the unpublished notes \cite[Cor 5.3]{NOTES}. \begin{prop} Let $e\in \mathcal{C}^1[0, T]$.
-Then there exists a constant $\kappa(T)$ (depending only on $T$ and the drift function $b$) which increases with $T$ such that for all $x_0<1$,
+The following two key results on $\partial_{y} p_{e}(t,1)$ are standard adaptations of heat kernel estimates [see, e.g., \citet{friedman}, Chapter~1] for killed processes.
+The first one may be found in [\citet{garronimenaldi}, Chapter VI, Theorem 1.10] when $b$ is smooth and bounded.
+As explained in the beginning of [\citet{garronimenaldi}, Chapter VI, Section~1.5] it remains true when $b$ is Lipschitz continuous and bounded.
+The argument for removing the boundedness assumption on $b$ is explained in \citet{delaruemenozzi} in the case of a nonkilled process.
+As shown in the unpublished notes [\citet{NOTES}, Corollary 4.3], it can be adapted to the current case.
+The second result then follows from the so-called \textit{parametric} perturbation argument following [\citet{friedman}, Chapter~1].
+Again, the complete proof can be found in the unpublished notes [\citet{NOTES}, Corollary 5.3].